leban-issa/waitlist/README.md

 ## About the Application

-This is a waiting list application that is used to put customers on a waiting list.
+This is a waiting list application that is used to put customers of a restaurant on a waiting list.
 I used the java framework Spring Boot and to store the data of the customers and restaurant I used MongoDB.

 ## How to build